 REALTOR® – Only members of the Canadian Real Estate Association may call themselves REALTORS®.
 To become a member of the Canadian Real Estate Association one must also be a member in good standing of their local Real Estate Board. in Calgary, it is the Calgary Real Estate Board.
 In addition to conducting their business under the guidelines set out in the Real Estate Act of Alberta, REALTORS® must also act in accordance with the code of ethics of the Canadian Real Estate Association and the Rules and Regulations set out by their local real estate board.

-Only REALTORS® have access to the MLS® system and are authorized to hold out the trademarks REALTOR® in association with their name and designation.
-Both the terms MLS® (Multiple Listing Service) and REALTOR® are trademarks of the Canadian Real Estate Association.
+Only REALTORS® have access to the Multiple Listing Service and are authorized to hold out the trademarks REALTOR® in association with their name and designation.
+The terms MLS®, Multiple Listing Service® and REALTOR® are trademarks of the Canadian Real Estate Association.
 REALTORS® may only be licensed under a Brokerage who is also a member of the Canadian Real Estate Association and their local real estate board.

 All licensed industry members must only practice their trade in under the name of the brokerage to which they are licensed.

 To determine if someone is licensed to trade in real estate in Alberta, one may consult this Real Estate Council of Alberta’s website.
 The Real Estate Council of Alberta also administers licensing for Alberta Mortgage Brokers, Alberta Property Managers, Alberta Appraisers and in future, Alberta Home Inspectors.
 The authorization to Administer the Act is granted to the Real Estate Council of Alberta by an act of the Parliament.